Shaders

 - vkCmdSetViewportWScalingNV, if

-If the VK_NV_viewport_swizzle extension is enabled on the device, the following command must have been called in the command buffer prior to drawing:
+If the VK_NV_viewport_swizzle extension is enabled, the following command must have been called in the command buffer prior to drawing:

 - vkCmdSetCoverageToColorEnableNV